-- Get your minimum viable product online (a plain LaunchRock placeholder or MailChimp form does not generate much buzz anymore) and prepare for future visitor peaks by relying on scalable infrastructure hosting from Heroku or similar and content delivery networks such as CloudFlare.
+- Get your minimum viable product online (a plain LaunchRock placeholder or MailChimp form does not generate much buzz anymore) and prepare for future visitor peaks by relying on scalable infrastructure hosting from Heroku or similar content delivery networks such as CloudFlare.

 Step 2.
 Enable organic traffic and optimize your search rank

 - Start blogging (on the same domain at best) on topics relevant to your potential customers to grow organic traffic through search engines.
-Give away digital freebies to further increase the amount of backlinks to your domain.
+Give away digital freebies to further increase the number of backlinks to your domain.

-- Keep your your news reader up to date and your eyes open: whenever you see something posted or asked about the area where you are active, chime in and comment as well.
+- Keep your news reader up to date and your eyes open: Whenever you see something posted or asked about the area where you are active, chime in and comment as well.
 Just do not forget your backlink in case it adds real value to the article or discussion thread.

 Step 3.
 Leverage your social network and generate referral traffic

-- Create a fan page and invite all your Facebook friends which might use your product.
+- Create a fan page and invite all your Facebook friends who might use your product.
 Also post updates on your own timeline, referring both to your fan page and directly to your product’s website.

 - Follow key influencers and potential customers with your product’s Twitter account and tweet using keyword hashtags essentially connected to your product.
 Many people on Twitter ask for help or respond with solutions to specific problems.

 - Introduce your product directly or indirectly on relevant message boards and in groups (e.g., on LinkedIn), in Quora threads or anywhere else that may make sense.
 Do not spam, but engage in conversations in a meaningful way.

 - Reuse existing channels, like mailing lists or fan pages of your previous products, and let people know about your newest venture, especially if you are planning to sunrise them in the near future to concentrate your efforts on the new one.